 - Wash your clothes.
 This is a simple skill that most college students ignore.
 Just like budgeting, washing your clothes can save you money.

 - Learn to love your own company.
 It can (and it will!) get lonely.
 Being away from those you love and far from where you grew up can make you homesick.
-Though you can essentially find new friends in college, you will still miss the comfort of home.
+Though you can essentially find new friends in college, you will still miss the comfort of your home.
 Make peace with being on your own.
 Keeping hobbies that you enjoy either with others or on your own during your “alone” time will keep loneliness at bay.

 - Stick to a routine that works for you.
 This will provide a pattern for keeping your life organized.
 It provides the framework for keeping your social and school life in balance.
 Will some Netflix binge help you avoid the dreaded burnout?
 After a nerve-racking exam, calm your mind by heading out to the beach with your friends.
 Keep yourself motivated while staying on track with your goals.